List of Crusades: Crusades to the Holy Land (1095–1291)

-Norwegian Crusade.
-The Norwegian Crusade (1107–1110), also known as the Crusade of Sigurd Jorsalfar, king of Norway.
+Norwegian Crusade (1107–1110).
+The Norwegian Crusade, also known as the Crusade of Sigurd Jorsalfar, king of Norway.
 More of a pilgrimage than a crusade, it did include the participation in military action, with the king's forces participation in the siege of Sidon.
 This crusade marks the first time a European king visited the Holy Land.
 This crusade is described in Heimskringla by Icelandic historian Snorri Sturluson.

-Venetian Crusade.
-The Venetian Crusade (1122–1124), also known as the Crusade of Calixtus II.
+Venetian Crusade (1122–1124).
+The Venetian Crusade, also known as the Crusade of Calixtus II.
 The Western participants from the Republic of Venice were regarded by Riley-Smith as First Crusaders, and the actions resulted in the capture of Tyre from the Damascene atabeg Toghtekin.
 This marked a major victor for Baldwin II of Jerusalem prior to his second captivity in 1123.

 Crusade of 1129.
 The Crusade of 1129, also known as the Damascus Crusade, was begun by Baldwin II of Jerusalem after his captivity.
 The crusade failed in its objective to capture Damascus and is described by Syriac historian Michael the Syrian in his Chronicle (after 1195).

-Second Crusade.
-The Second Crusade (1147–1150).
-After the disastrous siege of Edessa in 1144, the Western powers launched the Second Crusade, which accomplished little.
+Second Crusade (1147–1150).
+After the disastrous Siege of Edessa in 1144, the Western powers launched the Second Crusade, which accomplished little.
 Principal chroniclers of the event were Odo of Deuil, chaplin to Louis VII of France, who wrote his account De profectione Ludovici VII in Orientem and Otto of Freising who wrote Gesta Friderici imperatoris concerning the emperor Frederick Barbarosso.
-Referred to as the Second Crusade in Maimbourg's Histoire des Croisades... as well as Georg Müller's De Expedition Cruciatis Vulgo Von Kreutz Fahrten (1709).
+Referred to as the Second Crusade in Maimbourg's Histoire des Croisades..., as well as Georg Müller's De Expedition Cruciatis Vulgo Von Kreutz Fahrten (1709).
 Thomas Fuller referred to it as Voyage 3 of the Holy Warre.
 The Wendish Crusade of 1147 (one of the Northern Crusades) is usually associated with the Second Crusade.

-Crusader invasions of Egypt.
-The Crusader Invasions of Egypt (1154–1169) were attacks into Egypt by Amalric I of Jerusalem to take advantage of crises concerning the Fatimids.
+Crusader Invasions of Egypt (1154–1169): Attacks into Egypt by Amalric I of Jerusalem to take advantage of crises concerning the Fatimids.
 These activities eventually led to the fall of the Fatimids and the rise of Saladin and the Ayyubid dynasty.

-Crusade to the East of Philip of Flanders.
-The Crusade to the East (1177) was a crusade led by Philip I, Count of Flanders that intended to invade Egypt, instead only mounting an unsuccessful siege of Harim.
+Crusade to the East (1177).
+The Crusade to the East was a crusade led by Philip I, Count of Flanders that intended to invade Egypt, instead only mounting an unsuccessful siege of Harim.